borisbordeaux/AutoFrac2DCLI/README.md

 ```

 The input file defines parameters of a fractal topology.
-The parameter `-a` allows automatic position of intern control points of Bézier curves depending on the one from the curve's extremities.
+The parameter `-a` allows automatic position of intern control points of Bézier curves depending on the extremities positions.
 The parameter `-c` makes the Bézier curves cubic, otherwise they are quadratic.
 The parameter `-i` indicates the number of iterations to place automatically the subdivision points.